The Physiology of Mystical Experience: What Actually Changes in the Brain

 Integration is a psychological process, not a neural one.
 It involves:

-• Meaning-making: Incorporating the experience into one’s life narrative without inflating or dismissing it.
+Meaning-making: Incorporating the experience into one’s life narrative without inflating or dismissing it.
 The story must adjust to accommodate the new data.
+This is not intellectualisation–it is the slow, often painful reworking of the self-concept to include the recognition that the self is not what it appeared to be.

-• Relational shifts: Expressing a new capacity for connection and empathy.
+Relational shifts: Expressing a new capacity for connection and empathy.
 If the experience does not improve your relationships, it has not completed its work.
+Spiritual bypass–a term coined by psychologist John Welwood in the 1980s–occurs when practitioners use spiritual concepts to avoid unresolved emotional material, producing ego inflation rather than ego dissolution.
+The difference is not in the brain state but in the integration that follows.

-While long-term practitioners show altered brain structures—such as a thicker cortex in attention regions and reduced amygdala reactivity—these are side effects of continued practice, not the goal itself.
+While long-term practitioners show altered brain structures–such as increased cortical thickness in attention regions (prefrontal cortex, right anterior insula) and reduced amygdala reactivity–these are side effects of continued practice, not the goal itself.
 The brain changes to reflect the mind’s new habits, not the reverse.
+A 2024 systematic review confirmed that mindfulness meditation reduces amygdala size and reactivity, downregulating the stress response and improving emotional regulation.

 The Discernment of Both Lenses